Finding out about biochemistry:

 “The seven daughters of Eve” by Bryan Sykes.

-There is a series of booklets on different aspects of biochemistry “Understanding Biochemistry” available for download free from the Biochemical Society (link on right).
+There is a series of booklets on different aspects of biochemistry “Understanding Biochemistry” available for download free from the Biochemical Society (link below).

-There are also web resources available at the Association for Science Education (ASE) web site (link on right).
+There are also web resources available at the Association for Science Education (ASE) web site (link below).

 From school to university biochemistry - transitional textbooks: